foundling/terminal-weather-old/README.md

 # terminal-weather ⛈

-Terminal weather is a cli that conveys succinct weather information in text or emoji form, optimized for your terminal prompt.
+Terminal weather is a minimal command-line tool for displaying the current weather in your location, optimized for rapid re-rendering in your terminal prompt.

 ## Requirements